arthurrichards77/farscope_group_project/aws_notes.md

 * Just clicked OK!

 Failed, so click on the logs to see output.
 Consistently getting error `not found: "/home/aeagr/ros/group_project_ws/devel/local_setup.sh"` which makes sense as that's my local machine path and wouldn't exist on AWS.
 Some information about a similar problem [here](https://github.com/colcon/colcon-bundle/issues/103) but haven't made sense of it yet.

-## Building it on AWS CLoud 9

-> This did work, just

-* Create a cloud9 environment following [these instructions](https://docs.aws.amazon.com/robomaker/latest/dg/cloud9-create-ide.html)
-* In the IDE terminal, creating a new workspace in my home directory `mkdir -p farscope_ws\src`
-* Cloning this and the two dependency repositories into `farscope_ws\src` using `git` in the terminal
-* Make the edit to `neo_simulation\CMakeLists.txt` as above
-* Click Run -> Build -> Edit COnfigurations and make a new one for `farscope_ws`.
-Run it.
-* Click Run -> Bundle -> Edit Configurations and make a new one for `farscope_ws`.
-Run it.
-* Cliick Run -> Launch Simulation -> Edit... (you get the idea).
-Choose the bundle tar for both sim and robot applications.
-Must specify upload S3 location.
-> I always found the launch failed due to AWS IAM permission issues, but it should make the necessary applications and upload the tar files.
-* Navigate ro AWS Robomaker Console and make a new Simulation Job with your new apps.
-Follow [these instructions](https://docs.aws.amazon.com/robomaker/latest/dg/create-simulation-job.html) as above but use your CLoud9 upload as sources.
-> Do *not* choose "record all ROS outputs" as then the permissions problem will prevent your sim from starting.
-> Leave the "output save location" blank - otherwise I got errors.